Merci-chao/userChrome.js/README.md

 ---

 # [lockBookmarksDefaultLocation.uc.js](https://github.com/Merci-chao/userChrome.js/blob/main/lockBookmarksDefaultLocation.uc.js)
-Set and lock the location of newly added bookmarks, preventing it from being changed by Firefox.
+Lock the location of newly added bookmarks, preventing it from being changed by Firefox.

-The current location is stored in the preference `browser.bookmarks.defaultLocation` in `about:config`,  which represents the ID of the folder.
-The value of `id` in the script file corresponds to the ID of the preferred location.
+Before applying this script, click the Star button in the URL bar to create a new bookmark, and set the folder as the default location.

 ---